Training and Education

 Sea Cadets are exposed to a broad range of subjects designed to develop the “whole person” concept, and have many opportunities to participate in hands-on training aboard Navy and Coast Guard ships and shore activities and training schools.

-All newly enrolled cadets must first complete a 9 or 14 day recruit training (“boot camp”) at Navy and Coast Guard recruit training commands and selected locations throughout the country.
+All newly enrolled sea cadets must first complete a 9 recruit training (“boot camp”) at Navy and Coast Guard recruit training commands and selected locations throughout the country.
 The boot camp curriculum includes naval history, customs, traditions, seamanship and navigation.

 Once cadets have completed boot camp, they may take full advantage of Naval Sea Cadet opportunities during succeeding summers and winter breaks, including advanced two-week training periods aboard Navy and Coast Guard vessels — from small harbor craft to large nuclear-powered aircraft carriers.